 24. Prepare for Carnaval!

 Experiencing Carnaval in Brazil is on many people’s bucket lists, but this voluntourism adventure offered by Volunteer HQ allows voluntourists to experience Carnaval from an entirely new perspective.
-Head to Brazil in the weeks before Carnaval (which takes place 46 days before Easter).
+Head to Brazil before Carnaval (which takes place 46 days before Easter).
 You’ll help with such preparations as making costumes, building floats, and choreographing dances and music, among other things.
 Don’t worry, you don’t need to be an expert at dancing or sewing to take part.
 During their free time, volunteers can learn Portuguese and explore the local area.
 This program is available to volunteers October through February.

 25. Help with Environmental Sustainability in New Orleans